Sienci-Labs/Resources/lmmk2/the-basics/ytsb-lmk2_workholding.md

 ---
-title: Workholding 🕳️
+title: YTSB Workholding 🕳️
 menu_order: 0
-post_status: draft
+post_status: publish
 post_excerpt: Workholding is the method you use to keep material secured while cutting on a CNC machine.
 Methods include T-tracks, threaded inserts, clamps and hot glue.
 post_date: 2022-03-17 19:45:00
 taxonomy: